aleksandernitka/dwiprep/README.md

 ```

 ## Quality Assurance and Control
-At each stage of the process control plots are created to make inspection of the data more convenient.
+**NOT FULLY IMPLEMENTED YET** At each stage of the process control plots are created to make inspection of the data more convenient.
 The plots are saved in the `imgs` directory, in the subdirectory corresponding to the step of the processing.
 The plots are saved in the `png` format and can be viewed on any computer.
 However, the navigation between subjects and steps may cause trouble, therefore the final function can be used to create html reports with all the plots.